The Great Salt Lake

 Entrance Fees

-Camping fee: RV established sites are $35.00 per night and includes water, electrical hookups, and limited internet access.
+RV Camping fee: $40 Partial Hookups / $65 Full Hookups.
+Full Hookups include water, electrical hookups and limited internet access.
 A shared dump station is available for use.

 Getting There

-The Great Salt Lake is located north and west of Salt Lake City.
-To reach Antelope Island, drive north on I-15 to Syracuse, then west on U-127, following the signs.
-A causeway has been built to allow automobile access to the island.
-Great Salt Lake State Park is located at the south end of the lake and about 16 miles west of Salt Lake City, along I-80.
+The Great Salt Lake is northwest of Salt Lake City.
+To reach Antelope Island, drive north on I-15 to Syracuse, then west on State Route 127, following the signs.
+A causeway allows automobile access to the island.
+Great Salt Lake State Park is located at the south end of the lake, about 16 miles west of Salt Lake City, along I-80.

 THINGS TO DO